amritlekhuppal999/theclothingshop/README.md

-# New Task
+# New Tasks

 ## Components for product/category card
 make it dynamic as per need so later DB integration becomes easy.

 Pass some data like current URI to customize how it will appear, like size, color, information, etc.

-Pages they appear different: home, category, wishlist
+Pages they appear different in: home, category, wishlist

 Create an array of objects that holds data for individual products that are currently displayed on the website
+>Lets complete it by 26th OCT 2024

 ## Make the home page categories as components aswell
 All these sections like best selling, new addition should be their independent sections integrated